-OUTLOOK Preparing for the future means helping our clients navigate the cycles and to a low-carbon world.
-Interview with Jean-Laurent Bonnafé, Director and Chief Executive Officer of BNP Paribas
+Preparing for the future means helping our clients navigate the cycles and

+SUPPORTING THEMONITHER TRANSITION

+to a low-carbon world.

-International news is dominated by conflicts, this situation?
+Interview with Jean-Laurent Bonnafé, Director and Chief Executive Officer of BNP Paribas International news is dominated by conflicts, which have lasted for months.
+How do you view this situation?